I'm visiting for the first time. What should I expect?

 Sunday Morning Service

-Worship: We sing mostly contemporary songs but we also have some traditional hymns mixed in as well.
+Worship: We sing mostly contemporary songs but we also have traditional hymns mixed in.

 Announcements: There is always something going on and this is one of the many ways you can find out about these events.